 For us a family, a huge part of travel is the food.
 The boys love trying out new and regional dishes; And there are many wonderful places to eat in Lanzarote.

-They like to find extraordinary locations, this could be street food or a cool restaurant; it’s the adventure of discovery we all crave.
+They like to find extraordinary locations and great places to eat, this could be street food or a cool restaurant; it’s the adventure of discovery we all crave.

 One thing we never go for is the ordinary, what’s the point in that?
 Travel is all about exploring food as well as regions.
 Hunting out new dishes to cook at home and encouraging the boys to develop their palates whilst looking for magical locations that you will ever forget.

 On my recent trip to Lanzarote part of the trip was exploring the gastronomy on the Island.
 Of course there are options to book hotels with buffet food.
-Great for when you are traveling with younger children.
+Great for when you are on a family holiday with younger children.
 Or for those days that you just want to chill!
 But getting out and finding a blooming great restaurant is one of the best parts of travel.
+So if you are wondering where to eat in Lanzarote, then check out there fantastic unique hotels.

 I wanted to share some of the best restaurants in Lanzarote.